citizenweb3/manuscripts/content/cyber-bostrom-description.md

 -swapped to other tokens using liquidity pools.
 Other tokens can be non-native Bostrom tokens transferred by IBC protocol from other blockchains of the Cosmos network.

 **THC** is the main governing token of Cyber.
 THC is an ERC-20 token and lives in the Ehereum mainnet.
-THC has utility value in the form of control over cyber~Foundation.
+THC has utility value in the form of control over cyber~Foundation(is the community governing DAO behind cyber).

 **GOL** tokens are the testing equivalent of THC.